Southeastern Tennessee

 Post at Hiwassee

-A Federal "factory" fort and adjacent Cherokee Indian Agency ("40 rods" distant from each other) located on the north or west bank of the Tennessee River along the Armstrong Bend, just north of its confluence with the Hiwassee River.
+A Federal "factory" fort and adjacent Cherokee Indian Agency ("40 rods" distant from each other) located on the north or west bank of the Tennessee River along the Armstrong Bend, just north of its confluence with the Hiwassee River, and south of Richland Creek, near the old Armstrong Ferry crossing.
 The military post and Indian agency were transferred from Fort Southwest Point.
 Also known as Hiwassee Garrison.
 Abandoned after a land dispute forced its closing.
-Site located off of Garrison Road, south of the old Armstrong Ferry landing.
+Site located off of Garrison Road, south of the old Armstrong Ferry landing (site 40RH35).

 Ooltewah Blockhouse